/ Engineering Department

 Summer Program in Germany

-While in Germany, the students have class four days a week, which leaves us with four three-day weekends in which we travel throughout Germany via a German rail pass.
+While in Germany, the students have class four days a week, which leaves four three-day weekends in to travel throughout Germany via a German rail pass.
 The travel focuses on religious, cultural and historical sites.
 The travel includes a three-day excursion to Heidelberg, Koblenz and Koln.
-We visit the Holy Ghost Church in Heidelberg, where the Catechism was written, and worship in the Koln Cathedral.
-We also visit Wittenberg, where Luther nailed the 95 Theses on the door of the Castle Church.
-We worship in the Castle Church and tour Luther’s home.
+Other one-day excursions include visits to Bremen, Lubeck, Sachsenhausen and Wittenberg, where Luther nailed the 95 Theses on the door of the Castle Church.

 Program details